 The free one-night arts & culture festival

-Friday 19th May is our eighth annual LightNight.
-It’s the city’s one night arts festival – a time for visitors of all ages to come along and see the city in a new light.
-Come along and join in with everything from large-scale light projections and live music to workshops and spoken word, art, crafts and theatre, street performance, walking tours, dancing and late-opening exhibitions, with over 100 free events.
+LightNight is the city’s one night arts festival – a time for visitors of all ages to come along and see the city in a new light with everything from large-scale light projections and live music to workshops and spoken word, art, crafts and theatre, street performance, walking tours, dancing and late-opening exhibitions taking place right across the city centre.

 LightNight is part of Museums at Night, the national festival of arts & culture that sees cultural spaces around the UK open late into the night.